tirkarp/covid19-resource-library/mobility/facebook/README.md

 #### Structure

-Unofficial quick start guide on how to understand Movement Maps data can be found on [this GitHub page]( https://github.com/syjia/fbcolocation/blob/master/FB_Disease_Prevention_Map_Quick_Start_Guide.pdf). (cr.
+[Unofficial quick start guide](https://github.com/syjia/fbcolocation/blob/master/FB_Disease_Prevention_Map_Quick_Start_Guide.pdf) on how to understand Movement Maps data is available. (cr.
 Shenyue Jia from Chapman University)

 Each movement map may contain some of the following fields: